John HowiesonUniversity of the West of Scotland | UWS · Centre for Environmental Research (CER)

 Introduction

-My research interests include taxonomy, evolutionary biology and conservation genetics.
-I am currently a PhD candidate researching the ecological and evolutionary resilience of iconic amphibian species to environmental change.
-My research involves utilising novel genetic techniques such as eDNA species identification, RADseq and RNAseq alongside investigations into amphibian physiology to understand the evolution of salt tolerance in amphibians and their resilience to changing environments.
+I am currently a PhD student researching the evolutionary resilience of amphibian species to environmental change.
+My research involves utilising novel genetic techniques such as eDNA target detection, transcriptomics and RNA-seq alongside investigations into amphibian physiology to understand the evolution of salt tolerance in amphibians.

 Additional affiliations